VET Program Approval and Maintenance Procedure

 2. If the Training Package demonstrates that the superseded and new qualifications are not equivalent, see Section D: Transition Arrangements for Non-Equivalent Superseded Qualifications.

-B. Quality Assurance Services will notify Departments when ASQA has added new versions of equivalent superseded qualifications to the University’s Scope of Registration.
-Quality Assurance Services
+B. Strategic Regulatory Services will notify Departments when ASQA has added new versions of equivalent superseded qualifications to the University’s Scope of Registration.
+Strategic Regulatory Services

-1. Quality Assurance Services will send email notification to:
+1. Strategic Regulatory Services will send email notification to:

 • Relevant Program Manager